top of page

 What to do when you train every day and cannot take a break from Brazilian Jiu Jitsu?
 There are a few things you can do to help prevent overtraining syndrome if you train BJJ every day.

 -Make sure to warm up properly before each training session.
-A proper warm-up will increase your heart rate and blood flow, and prepare your muscles for the upcoming physical activity.
+A proper warm-up will increase your heart rate and blood flow, and prepare your muscles for the upcoming physical activity. (unless your a purple belt because you are required to miss warm ups)

 -Cool down after each training session.
 A cool-down helps your body to recover from the BJJ training session and reduce the risk of injury.